tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 		</tr>
 		<tr>
 			<td>ExpectedResponse</td>
-			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available, INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is bdq:Empty; COMPLIANT if the value of dwc:geodeticDatum is (1) "not recorded" or (2) a valid geographic EPSG code for a CRS, Datum, or ellipsoid in the bdq:sourceAuthority; otherwise NOT_COMPLIANT</td>
+			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available, INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is bdq:Empty; COMPLIANT if the value of dwc:geodeticDatum is a valid geographic EPSG code for a CRS, Datum, or ellipsoid in the bdq:sourceAuthority; otherwise NOT_COMPLIANT</td>
 		</tr>
 		<tr>
 			<td>Guid for Specification</td>